Blue-Squad-Inc/data-coding-challenge/README.md

 # Blue Squad Senior Data & Software Engineer Coding Challenge

 ## Objective
 - Start by a taking a look at the image provided in the `mockups` directory of this repository.
-This is a mockup of a type of screen in our mobile app, showing details about an elected official.
+This is a mockup of a type of screen in our mobile app, showing details about an elected official (aka "representative").
 Once you have reviewed this image, come back to read the rest of this README.
 - Your objective is to implement a Python process that will fetch data from the Google Civic API, clean it and restructure it, and load it to a remote Mongo database.
 In a real-world scenario, this data would then be accessed by our internal API to serve data to our mobile app.
 More details about each component of this objective are below.

 ## Google Civic API